namlook/eureka-widget-collection-groupby/README.md

         // group by this property
         property: <property>,

+        // aggregate with this operator
+        // could be on of: 'avg', 'sum', 'max', 'min', 'count'
+        operator: 'count',

+        // the property to perform the aggregation
+        // if not set, the target is the property
+        target: null,

         // the label of the widget
         label: null,

+        // if the aggregation produce only one value,
+        // choose to emphasis this value
+        singleValue: false

         // if `considerUnfilled` is true, then the number of item
         // which have their property unfilled will be displayed